Since believers suffer in the tribulation, is the rapture pretribulation or posttribulation?

 We have discovered that Christians will suffer during the tribulation in both the pretribulation and post-tribulation view.
 In the pretribulation view, existing Christians will be raptured before the tribulation starts.
 Then during the tribulation some people will become Christians and suffer, but in the posttribulation view all Christians will enter the tribulation and many will suffer.
 Therefore, in both views there will be Christians who suffer in the tribulation.

-Consequently when Jesus says in Mark 13:30 that unless the last half of the tribulation (last 3.5 years) had been shortened for the sake of the elect, He may be referring to who came to those who became believers during the tribulation or to the nation of Israel.
+Consequently when Jesus says in Mark 13:30 that unless the last half of the tribulation (last 3.5 years) had been shortened for the sake of the elect, He may be referring to those who became believers during the tribulation or to the nation of Israel.
 If there are no believers at the end of the tribulation, then there would not be any Christians to enter the kingdom after the Sheep and Goat judgment.
 If the elect refers to the nation of Israel, this reveals that there would not any Christian Jews (often called Hebrew Christians) to enter the kingdom either.
 Thus the promise of a kingdom for the Jews would not be fulfilled (2 Samuel 7:15-17; Luke 1:32-33).
 In either situation, there will be Christians at the end of the tribulation who will enter the kingdom after the Sheep and Goat judgment.

 Therefore, we conclude that since Christians will suffer during the tribulation in both the pretribulation and posttribulation views, this fact alone does not help us determine the timing of the rapture.
 Other facts are required to help us understand that the rapture occurs before the tribulation.